 Author Notes: These were one of my best sellers at the farmers' markets!
-Adapted from Smitten Kitchen. —Sam
+Sweet, slightly salted and chock full of texture, they make the perfect afternoon pick-me-up.
+Adapted from Smitten Kitchen. —Samantha Ardry

 - Preheat a conventional oven to 350 F. Place a rack in the center of the oven.
-Grease an 8 x 8 pan well and set aside.
+Line an 8 x 8 pan with parchment paper, lightly grease it and set aside.

 - Pit the dates and roughly chop them.
 Be careful doing this because they are sticky!
 If you are unable to find fresh dates, you can use dried dates.
 Boil a kettle and pour the hot water over the dates.
 Let them rehydrate for about 10 minutes, then drain and chop them.
 This will help bind the bars.

 - In the bowl of the stand mixer fitted with a paddle attachment, cream the chopped dates, almond butter, honey, olive oil and almond extract until combined.

 - In a separate bowl, combine the oats, oat flour, almonds, flax meal, salt and cinnamon. f you don't have oat flour, just measure out 45 grams of oats and whiz them in a blender or food processor.
 Add these to the stand mixer and beat until everything is well combined.